-Brussels' central square, the cobblestoned Grand Place is lined with ornate gothic and baroque structures that centuries ago housed members of Belgium's powerful guilds.
+Brussels' central square, the cobblestoned Grand Place, is lined with ornate gothic and baroque structures that centuries ago housed members of Belgium's powerful guilds.

+A UNESCO World Heritage Site, the Grand Place, is a must-see attraction for photo-takers.
 Some buildings are decorated with gold leaf; all surround you with a sense of the ancient city.

-A UNESCO World Heritage Site, the Grand Place is a must-see attraction for photo-takers.
 Although you may be tempted to slip into one of its many pretty street-level cafes, be on notice that some of them are simply tourist traps where the food is, in a word, bad.

 Belgium is justifiably proud of its world-class beer production and encourages visitors to try a variety on their visit.
-I've heard that the number of unique beers in Belgium ranges between 400 and 500 for standard brews and more than 8,000 for special one-offs.
+The number of unique beers in Belgium ranges between 400 and 500 for standard brews and more than 8,000 for unique one-offs.
 So it's likely you'll find several to please your palate.
 (Especially if you combine them with thick Belgian fries.)

-Brussels' Magritte Museum houses the largest collection of works by the famous Surrealist painter.
-From the building's trompe l'oeil exterior to its mind-bending display of paintings by the renowned Belgian artist, couples will be entertained and intrigued by what they see.Continue to 5 of 10 below.
+Brussels' Magritte Museum houses the most extensive collection of works by the famous Surrealist painter René Magritte.
+From the building's trompe l'oeil exterior to its mind-bending display of paintings by the renowned Belgian artist, couples will be entertained and intrigued by what they see.

 Treat Yourselves to a Gourmet Meal

 Chef Yves Mattagne consistently earns two Michelin stars for the fine fare at his Sea Grill restaurant inside the Radisson Blu hotel.
 Although the restaurant décor needs an update, the food is modern and inspired.
-We were particularly impressed with the Belgian caviar served with crème fraiche and a perfectly formed waffle flecked with nori.Continue to 9 of 10 below.
+Particularly impressive is the Belgian caviar served with crème Fraiche and a perfectly formed waffle flecked with nori.